-LastPass is a password manager that allows users to store encrypted passwords in a digital vault.
+LastPass is a subscription-based password manager that allows users to store passwords in a digital vault.
 LastPass is a freemium service that offers a free basic package for individuals and a premium package for families and businesses.

 LastPass is a popular password management solution, but how does it stack up against Keeper?

-LastPass vs Keeper: Features Comparison
+LastPass vs Keeper: Password Manager Features Comparison

 Plans and Pricing

 Additionally, Keeper offers discounted rates for students, healthcare workers and members of the military.
-LastPass occasionally offers limited-time deals for education users, but does not offer ongoing discounts.
+LastPass occasionally offers limited-time deals for education users but does not offer ongoing discounts.
 Both platforms offer add-on services at an additional cost.